rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 sheet, and a supramolecular aggregate.
 The GEBF approximated NMR shifts are compared with both supersystem results and experiment.
 Overall, the predicted NMR shifts match well, with errors typically less than 1 ppm.

+:cite:t:`Li_2018` applied GEBF14 to ionic liquids.
+Of particular note the authors found that choosing neutral pseudoatoms (one cation and one anion per pseudoatom) led to better results than simply letting each cation/anion be a pseudoatom.
+GEBF based on one ion per pseudoatom fragments sometimes erred by more than 20 kcal/mol!
+Also computed relative energies, optimized geometries, IR spectra, and thermodynamic values.
+The authors considered the effect of ensuring the same fragments throughout the optimization (as opposed to picking the closest ion pairs in each step) and somewhat surprisingly found that this had little affect on the geometry and spectra, but could lead to large errors in the thermodynamic values.

 ************
 GEBF Reviews